lukekim2002/C_LAB/README.md

 13. Student database.
 (Stu.c, Re_StdDB.c)

 ---
-These are not perfect.
+These are practicing of C programming language.
-It may have some errors.
-So change to your ways.
+Since I am freshman of the college, I may made some mistakes.
+Hope readers do code reviews and check errors.
+Thank you.